Asian Forum for Human Rights and Development: Independence (2005–2013)

 Initiated by the aforementioned evaluation and the project, 'Transforming the Secretariat', a process was set in motion to change Forum-Asia.
 At the GA of 2004 it was decided that a new function would be established, being that of an executive director.
 In January 2005, Anselmo Lee was the first to take this position.
 The position of executive director of Forum-Asia would later be held by Yap Swee Seng, Giyoun Kim (Acting), and Evelyn Balais-Serrano.

-The restructuring process also led to the decision to establish the network as an independent body.
-A change that was not to the agreement of all.
-Forum-Asia set up its own office, and went through the difficult process of re-establishing itself.
-With this came an adjustment in the name, from Forum-Asia to FORUM-ASIA.
-It was a difficult period in the history of the organisation and network, but one that was necessary in its evolution.
+The restructuring process led to the network establishing an independent office separate from its original host organization, accompanied by a stylistic change in its name to FORUM-ASIA.

 The changes prompted FORUM-ASIA to re-evaluate its strategies and programmes.
 By 2005 the network consisted of 36 members in 14 countries.
 The refocusing of its strategic priorities led to a stronger focus on international advocacy and coalition building.

 A highlight of which was the establishment of the Geneva Office in 2006.
 The objective of the Geneva Office was and continues to be two-fold.
 First is to increase the impact and effectiveness of FORUM-ASIA and its members' advocacy in UN fora.
 Second is to encourage accountability of Asian member states to UN Human Rights Mechanisms.